 Part historical (ancient Rome) and part fantasy, Elias and Laia live in a world that enslaves them both in different ways — Elias with fighting and Laia with serving and spying.
 This is an epic page-turning series with lots of mystery, action, and a hint of romance.
 It’s SO good that it’s one of the most popular YA books.

 When the oceans swallowed much of the earth, humans either moved into stacked cities or the ocean floor.
 Ty lives in the ocean but his way of life is threatened by murderous outlaws who steal and kill.
 He befriends a Topside girl named Gemma who is looking for her brother undersea.
 They learn that her brother is the leader of the outlaws, was a former medical experiment, and has Dark gifts just like Ty.
 This is action and intrigue from the get-go and your 7th graders will love every minute of it.
 (Next in the series is Rip Tide.)

 Steelheart by Brandon Sanderson

-I love this unique world with its plot twists and turns.
+I love this YA book series’ unique world and so will your 7th graders.
 Epics are super-powerful, evil god-like creatures who control the world’s cities.
 Because David’s father was killed by Chicago’s Epic named Steelheart, David wants revenge.
-He joins the rebel group, the Reckoners, to learn how to assassinate Steelheart– a next to impossible feat for a regular human like him.
+He joins the rebel group, the Reckoners, to learn how to assassinate Steelheart– a next-to-impossible feat for a regular human like him.
 This is a page-turning, mesmerizing series.
 BOX SET

 Above World by Jenn Reese